ipapoutsidis/WriteIt.js/README.md

 # WriteIt.js

-## rewriting it in Typescript and support for React.
+## Rewriting it in Typescript and adding support for React.

 **_WriteIt.js is javascript library for text writing effect_**.